Business/Organization Name:

 Chamber business with less than 10 employees; May possess these qualities: excellent customer service, philanthropic, community-minded, and workforce development.
 Please vote for 1 business.

-Central Kansas Respiratory: “Central Kansas Respiratory is a great service for our community.
+Comfort Pro: “Comfort Pro provides a great service for our community.
 They’re always very helpful and friendly.”

 Non-Profit Organization/Civic Group of the Year: